-Securing AWS-hosted apps and databases is not the same as guarding on-premises or remote working networks.
-Cloud computing has specific challenges and requires specialist techniques to safeguard data.
-This blog will introduce some AWS security best practices to help you use cloud infrastructure safely and productively.
+Securing AWS-hosted apps and databases is not the same as guarding on-premises or remote networks.
+Cloud computing has specific challenges and requires specialist techniques for data protection.
+Our guide introduces AWS security best practices to help you use the cloud safely and productively.

 Challenges of working with AWS

-Making a digital transition from on-premises networks to cloud computing requires a complete change in how companies manage security.
-Security teams need to look beyond traditional perimeter and endpoint protection.
-And users that overlook cloud-specific security challenges can leave data completely exposed to attackers.
+Moving to the cloud means a complete change in how you manage security.
+Security teams must look beyond traditional perimeter protection and endpoint protection, as overlooking cloud-specific challenges can leave sensitive data completely exposed.

-Core cloud security challenges related to Amazon Web Services include:
+Core cloud challenges related to Amazon Web Services include:

-When using AWS, Amazon is responsible for securing cloud apps and any global cloud infrastructure used to deliver them.
-This leaves a massive area of responsibility for users.
+When you use AWS, Amazon is responsible for securing the cloud itself—the global cloud infrastructure used to deliver its services.
+This leaves a vast area of responsibility for users.

-AWS clients need to handle access management, client-side encryption, password security, network segmentation, and compliance.
-Most data breaches involving cloud resources are caused by users failing to master these security challenges.
+AWS clients must handle access management, client-side encryption, password security, network segmentation, and compliance.
+Most data breaches involving cloud resources stem from users failing to address these security challenges effectively.

 Ensuring visibility on AWS services

-You cannot protect cloud resources without complete awareness of which resources are in use and who needs to use them.
-But visibility can be challenging in hybrid and multi-cloud settings.
-Security teams may lose track of the services they maintain, and Shadow IT may also expose app security weaknesses.
+You can’t protect cloud resources without knowing exactly which resources are in use and who needs access to them.
+Visibility can be challenging in hybrid and multi-cloud settings.
+Security teams may lose track of the services they maintain, and shadow IT may also expose app security weaknesses.

 These problems are particularly challenging in rapidly changing cloud environments.
-Apps and storage solutions come online regularly and at scale.
-Security managers may not even know when departments create new AWS containers or add extra services.
+As apps and storage solutions come online regularly and at scale, security managers may not even be aware when departments create new AWS containers or add additional services.

-Without a strategy to make cloud services transparent and visible, companies can lose control over AWS security – a recipe for data breaches.
+Without a strategy to make cloud services transparent and visible, companies can quickly lose control over AWS security, which is a recipe for data breaches.

 AWS compliance

 Companies using AWS must ensure cloud deployments meet relevant data protection regulations.
-But hybrid clouds and large-scale AWS setups can make managing compliance strategies problematic.
+However, hybrid clouds and large-scale AWS setups can complicate compliance strategies.

 As a result, compliance is a core aspect of mainstreaming AWS services.
-Security teams must assess every app and storage solution according to compliance goals.
-Security teams must be able to show compliance and provide audits of every cloud asset.
+Security teams must assess every app and storage solution against compliance goals.
+Moreover, they must be able to demonstrate compliance and provide audits of every cloud asset.

 Consistent security policy management

-Consistency is an over-arching challenge for companies operating in the cloud.
-An organization’s cloud-based assets could include multiple IaaS platforms and large portfolios of apps.
+Consistency is an overarching challenge for companies operating in the cloud.
+An organization’s cloud-based assets may include multiple IaaS platforms and large application portfolios.

-Security teams also need to manage extensive user communities comprising local staff, remote workers, and external partners.
-Applying uniform security controls and monitoring across complex AWS deployments is highly complex.
+Security teams must also manage extensive user communities, comprising local staff, remote workers, and external partners.
+Applying uniform security controls and monitoring across complex AWS deployments is a highly complex task.

-Fortunately, security management systems make it possible to apply policies consistently.
-AWS also provides native tools to assist in this regard.
+Fortunately, security management systems enable consistent application of policies.
+AWS also provides native tools to support this effort.

 Understanding the AWS shared responsibility model

-Amazon describes the AWS security landscape as a “shared responsibility model.”
-Shared responsibility means that security is divided between client and AWS domains.
-AWS itself handles some aspects of cybersecurity.
-But other core areas are the responsibility of cloud users.
+Amazon describes the AWS security services as a “shared responsibility model.”
+This means that security is divided between the client and AWS domains.
+AWS handles some aspects of cybersecurity, but cloud users are responsible for other core areas.

 AWS provides security for the hosting infrastructure containing cloud applications.
-Anything that happens inside the cloud is the responsibility of AWS.
+This means that the cloud itself is the responsibility of AWS.
 This includes regional data centers and the cloud infrastructure needed to access them worldwide.

 Inside the cloud, AWS cloud security covers the operating system and virtualization layer of the AWS environment.
 The foundations of IaaS platforms are solid, with active threat monitoring, logging, and constant software updates.